MatthewPierson/1033-OTA-Downgrader/README.md

 1. Download your iOS 10.3.3 ipsw and make sure it's in your current directory.

+2. Place device into DFU mode and connect to computer.

-2. Run restore.sh as so, with also changing the arguments (don't add the quotes) with what you have: ./restore.sh "device" "ecid" "pathtoipsw"
+3. Run restore.sh as so, with also changing the arguments (don't add the quotes) with what you have: ./restore.sh "pathtoipsw"

-3. Wait
+4. Wait

-4. Install your favorite iOS 10.x jailbreak, or with checkra1n, when its out (and supports iOS 10).
+5. Install your favorite iOS 10.x jailbreak, or with checkra1n, when its out (and supports iOS 10).

-5. Give feedback (issues, a thank you, anything that should be added to this)
+6. Give feedback (issues, a thank you, anything that should be added to this)

 Credits:
 -------------------------------------------